nebari-dev/nebari/docs/source/dev_guide/testing.md

 ```

 The Base URL can point anywhere that should be accessible - it can be the URL of a QHub cloud deployment.
 The QHub Config Path should point to the associated yaml file for that site.
-Most importantly, the tests will inspect the yaml file to understand
+Most importantly, the tests inspect the yaml file to understand
 what tests are relevant.
 To start with, it checks security.authentication.type to determine what should be available on the login page, and
 how to test it.
-If the login type is 'password' then it uses the value in CYPRESS_EXAMPLE_USER_PASSWORD as the password (default username is
+If the login type is `password` then it uses the value in `CYPRESS_EXAMPLE_USER_PASSWORD` as the password (default username is
-`example-user` but this can be changed by setting CYPRESS_EXAMPLE_USER_NAME).
+`example-user`, to change the default username, update `CYPRESS_EXAMPLE_USER_NAME`).

-The final command above should open the Cypress UI where you can run the tests manually and see the actions in the browser.
+The final command, in the preceding code-snippet, opens the Cypress UI where you can run the tests manually and see the actions in the browser.

 Note that tests are heavily state dependent, so any changes or use of the deployed QHub could affect the results.

-## Deployment/Integration Tests
+## Deployment and integration tests

 Deployment and Integration testing makes it easier to test various features of deployed QHub
 on minikube such as Dask Gateway, external integrations, state of the kubernetes cluster via